mateoolarte/miconomy-api/README.md

 # Miconomy API

 Here you can find the backend api.
-Built with Nodejs & GraphQL
+Built with Nodejs, GraphQL and Prisma ORM.

 ## Features